Found 0 - 10 results of 35 programs matching keyword " history of the sky"

 Originally produced for NOVA in 1982, Jon Else's film, "Palace of Delights" takes a look behind the scenes at the Exploratorium in action.
 Dr. Frank Oppenheimer discussing the origins of the Exploratorium Explainer Programs.
 Like the Golden Gate Bridge, San Francisco's cable cars are world-renowned as emblems of our city.
 Join us for a ride down Hyde Street as we investigate what makes these historic cars go—and more importantly, stop—on the steep hills of San Francisco.

 To learn more visit the Cable Car Museum website: http://www.cablecarmuseum.org/index.html

 Video teaser for the upcoming launch of the new Exploratorium website, 'Never Lost'.
-Learn a little bit about Polynesian Navigation in anticipation of the full website On March 1st, we connected live with scientists aboard the scientific drilling vessel the JOIDES Resolution off the coast of Antarctica.
+Learn a little bit about Polynesian Navigation in anticipation of the full website While in the field, the Exploratorium Eclipse remote team had a love/hate relationship with the clouds.
+The cloudscape of the Weizi Gorge was so spectacular it was easy to overlook that our fluffy friends could have potentially blocked our main reason for lugging 1700 lbs. of gear out to the edge of the Gobi Desert-the total solar eclipse!
+This is a short time-lapse video of the sky at our camp one day before the eclipse.
+On March 1st, we connected live with scientists aboard the scientific drilling vessel the JOIDES Resolution off the coast of Antarctica.
 Meet geologists Rob Dunbar, Carlota Escutia, and Christina Riesselman and learn about their historic expedition to Antarctica that is helping reveal the history of Earth's climate and teaching us about our climate future.
-This short video summarizes all of the steps in collecting an ice core using the Deep Ice Sheet Coring (DISC) drill.
-Thomas Bauska, of Oregon State University helped Heidi Roop put together this video.